Bulgaria–Russia relations

-Bulgaria–Russia relations (Bulgarian: Отношения между България и Русия, romanized: Otnosheniya mezhdu Bulgarya i Rusiya, Отношения между Болгарией и Россией) are the diplomatic relations between the countries of Bulgaria and Russia.
+Bulgaria–Russia relations (Bulgarian: Отношения между България и Русия, romanized: Otnosheniya mezhdu Bulgariya i Rusiya, Отношения между Болгарией и Россией) are the diplomatic relations between Bulgaria and Russia.

-Bulgaria has an embassy in Moscow and three consulates general (in Saint Petersburg, Novosibirsk and Yekaterinburg).
-Russia has an embassy in Sofia and two consulates general (in Ruse and Varna).
+Bulgaria has an embassy in Moscow and three consulates in Saint Petersburg, Novosibirsk and Yekaterinburg.
+Russia has an embassy in Sofia and two consulates in Ruse and Varna.

-Both countries are Slavic nations, and are bound together by a common Orthodox Christian culture.
+Both countries are Slavic nations and are bound together by a common Orthodox Christian culture.
 However, this has not translated into warm relations for the most part.
-After Bulgarian independence in the 19th century, relations turned tense when Russia consistently favoured Bulgaria's neighbour Serbia over Bulgaria in various Balkan disputes and wars before World War I, followed by Bulgaria siding with Germany in both two World Wars against Russia.
-After a Communist takeover in 1945, Bulgaria was a Soviet ally during the Cold War, and maintained good relationships with Russia until the Revolutions of 1989, the only major period since independence where Russia had better relations with Bulgaria than with Serbia; or rather in this case Tito's Yugoslavia.
+After Bulgarian independence in the 19th century, relations turned tense when Russia consistently favored Bulgaria's neighbor Serbia over Bulgaria in various Balkan disputes and wars before World War I, followed by Bulgaria siding with Germany against Russia in both world wars.

+After a Communist takeover in 1945, Bulgaria was a Soviet ally during the Cold War, and maintained good a relationship with Russia until the Revolutions of 1989, the only major period since independence where Russia had better relations with Bulgaria than with Serbia; or rather in this case Tito's Yugoslavia.
 However, following woes over energy projects included the cancelled South Stream pipeline and frozen Belene Nuclear Power Plant project, as well as the 2014 annexation of Crimea by Russia, the relationship has again deteriorated.

 History

-Official relations began on July 7, 1879.

 Early relations

 The citizens of modern-day Russia and Bulgaria have been in contact for centuries.
 The Cyrillic alphabet originated in the 9th century First Bulgarian Empire and was later accepted by the Orthodox Slavic countries as their standard alphabet.
-Both nations had the tradition of calling monarchs Tsars, a Slavic word for Emperor that also originated in Bulgaria.
+Spiritually, Russia received Orthodox Christianity precisely from the Bulgarian Empire, and it is assumed that this happened during the time of the Bulgarian Emperor Samuil.
+With this act, Bulgaria practically Christianized and civilized the vast Slavic sea and thus annexed this space to the old Bulgarian literature and culture.
+Both nations had a tradition of calling monarchs tsars, a Slavic word for emperor that also originated in Bulgaria.
 Russia helped Bulgaria gain sovereignty from the Ottoman Empire.
-The Bulgarians then built an Orthodox church in Sofia named after the Russian Orthodox saint Alexander Nevsky in honor of the Russian soldiers who helped Bulgaria during that war.
+The Bulgarians then built an Orthodox church in Sofia that was named after the Russian Orthodox saint Alexander Nevsky, in honor of the Russian soldiers who helped Bulgaria during that war.

+In Russia, the Bulgarian contribution to the spread of Slavic literature and Christian worship is also known as the "first South Slavic influence".
+Centuries later, during the time of the Second Bulgarian Empire, Russia experienced the so-called "second South Slavic influence" - this time under the auspices of the Tarnovo School of Literature.
+After the fall of the Second Bulgarian Empire under Ottoman rule, a huge part of the Bulgarian missionaries and clergy found refuge outside their homeland, with some of them settling precisely in the Russian principalities.
+Cyprian of Kiev is such an example.

-Relations between two started to worsen when Russia refused to diplomatically support Bulgaria in the Bulgarian unification and the following Serbo-Bulgarian War.
-This had a serious impact on Bulgarian–Russian relations, which continues to even modern day.
+Relations between the two started to worsen when Russia refused to diplomatically support Bulgaria in the Bulgarian unification and the following Serbo-Bulgarian War.
+This had a serious impact on Bulgarian–Russian relations, which continues to the modern day.